-Huge Vineyard in Las Condes 40 Kilometers from the Pacific Coast in Chile.
-Echeñique immigrated from the Basque Country around 1750 Colchagua Valley the first vines.
-As a result, ownership increased, but the rise was abruptly halted by expropriation during the Allende period in 1970.
-In the mid-1970s, the Eyzaguirre-Echenique family bought back the expropriated land.
-New areas were planted and with an underground artificial irrigation fitted.
-In 1981, as a tribute to the roots was renamed the present name "Los Vascos" (dt "The Basques").
-The property covered 2,200 hectares, of which only a small part was planted with vines.
-In 1988, the winery was acquired by the "Domaines Barons de Rothschild" (to the company of the French branch of the Rothschild that too is part of that Château Lafite-Rothschild ).
-Under the direction of Gilbert Rokvam, the technical director of Lafite-Rothschild, extensive investments were made.
-The responsible butler is Claudio Naranjo.
+Huge winery in Las Condes 40 kilometers from the Pacific coast in Chile.
+The Echeñique family, who immigrated from the Basque Country, planted around 1750 in the Colchagua Valley the first vines.
+As a result, property increased, but the rise was abruptly stopped by expropriation during the Allende period in 1970.
+In the mid-1970s, the Eyzaguirre-Echenique family bought back the expropriated areas.
+New areas were planted and an underground artificial one irrigation fitted.
+In 1981, as a tribute to the roots, the name was changed to the current name "Los Vascos" (German: "The Basque").
+The property covered 2,200 hectares, but only a small part of it was planted with vines.
+In 1988 the winery was acquired by the Domaines Barons de Rothschild (to the company of the French branch of the Rothschild that also belongs Château Lafite-Rothschild ).
+Extensive investments were made under the direction of Gilbert Rokvam, Lafite-Rothschild's technical director.
+The cellar master in charge is Claudio Naranjo.